-Unless you’re able to sit down in front of your TV every Sunday at 9PM to watch the latest episode, you’ll definitely want to invest in a DVR subscription, so the true cost is bumped up to to $25 for the Orange package, or $30/month for the Blue package.
+Unless you’re able to sit down in front of your TV every Sunday at 9PM to watch the latest episode, you’ll definitely want to invest in a DVR subscription, so the true cost is bumped up to $30 for either the Orange or Blue package.

 Second, Sling TV Orange plans are limited to streaming on only 1 device at a time.
 You’ll need to pay for a $25 Sling TV Blue plan to stream on 3 simultaneous devices.

 Finally, Sling TV is not a great overall choice for watching other cable networks.
-It doesn’t support some major streaming devices such as gaming consoles, and its pricing tier scheme is confusing and difficult to understand, as we discussed in our full Sling TV review.
+It doesn’t support some major streaming devices and gaming consoles, and its pricing tier scheme is confusing and difficult to understand, as we discussed in our full Sling TV review.

-If all you’re interested in is the cheapest method of watching The Walking Dead Live, Sling TV is a good choice for $20/month.
+If all you’re interested in is a cheap method of watching The Walking Dead Live, Sling TV is a good choice for $25/month — but Philo is an even better choice.
 Everyone else should probably choose a different service, such as PlayStation VUE or YouTube TV.

 If money’s no object, PlayStation VUE is the best way to watch The Walking Dead without cable.
-It’s the priciest streaming service on this list.
-To access AMC live streams, you’ll pay $39.99 for an “Access” subscription.
+To access AMC live streams, you’ll pay $45 for an “Access” subscription.

 However, there are several reasons that PlayStation VUE is worth ponying up the extra cash.
 Firstly, it offers up to 5 simultaneous streams within your home WiFi network.
 Most streaming services provide 2-3 simultaneous streams at most – and Sling Orange plans allow only one device to stream content at a time.